surfdog/static-blog/content/blog/independent-deployment-for-the-frontend.md

 ### What about being "framework agnostic"? {#framework-agnostic}

 One of the big draws (and the big turn-offs, for many) of microfrontends is the potential of being "framework agnostic".
+Meaning, in short, that you can mix different frameworks together in the frontend.
 As with everything, there are tradeoffs -- Are you really going to implement your design system in multiple frameworks?
 Is that the best way to spend your resources?
 Are there real merits for choosing to add a new framework over the existing